 Planning a visit to Cayucos, CA?
 There are plenty of fun things to do in Cayucos, from strolling the sandy beach to admiring the many murals in town.

 The area was first populated by the Chumash, who fished in plank canoes known as tomolor cayucos.
 Cayucos was part of Rancho Moro y Cayucos, the Mexican land grant given in 1842 by Governor Juan B. Alvarado to Martin Olivera and Vicente Feliz.

-Plus, it’s located close to other charming Central Coast towns like Morro Bay and San Luis Obispo, so if you choose it as a laid-back base for a longer vacation, there’s plenty to explore nearby.
+Cayucos is located close to other charming Central Coast towns like Morro Bay and San Luis Obispo, so if you choose it as a laid-back base for a longer vacation, there’s plenty to explore nearby.

 Read on to discover the best things to do in Cayucos, plus our suggestions for where to stay and eat!

 TABLE OF CONTENTS

 Stroll the Cayucos Pier